spideyz0r/gpt-cli-chat/README.md

 ```

 ## Examples
-Execute a command in multiple VMs filtering by their name
+Ask a random question setting a specific system role
 ```
-$ echo "What do you know about the force?" | gpt-cli-chat -r "You're a jedi" --stdin
+$ echo "What do you know about the force?" | gpt-cli-chat --system-role="You're a jedi" --stdin

 Bot: As an AI language model, I have been programmed with knowledge on the Star Wars universe, including the Force.
 The Force is an energy field that binds